 A friend once shared with me a metaphor that helped me understand boundaries and I’d like to share it with you.
 I do not know the original source of this metaphor or I would give credit.
 I’ve also tweaked the information I was told and added my own style.
 I hope it helps you and your children understand boundaries a little more.

 Boundaries are the space between you and me.
 A good boundary is like a fence that surrounds a yard.
 The fence has a gate that opens and closes.
-Every person is in charge of their own yard and the gate.
-They decide when to open and close the gate, who to let come in and what items in the yard to allow others to use.
+Every person is in charge of their own yard and its gate.
+They decide when to open and close the gate, who to let come in, and what items in the yard to allow others to use.

 It takes time to learn what boundaries are and how to honor and respect our own boundaries and the boundaries of others.
-Sometimes the only way to learn is by having a boundary crossing error.
-Don?t get discouraged though, you can always say I?m sorry and try again.
-Life is full of learning opportunities!!
+Sometimes the only way to learn is by making a boundary-crossing error.
+Don’t get discouraged though, you can always say, “I’m sorry,” and try again.
+Life is full of learning opportunities!

 The boundary lines have fallen for me in pleasant places; indeed, I have a beautiful inheritance.
 Psalm 16:6

 Renee is a life coach who specializes in working with foster and adoptive families, women, and missionaries.
 She is based in Louisville, Kentucky but works with clients all over the world through internet coaching.
 You can book a free 30-minute consultation with her here: https://square.site/book/60VP09PS4Z3JB/empowered-calling-llc or find out more information about her services at https://empoweredcalling.com/.